Space U Odyssey

 • Personal first aid kit

-• Water bottle - marked with name and troop # (one you don't mind losing)
+• Water bottle - marked with name (one you don't mind losing)

 • Water bottle clip to attach water bottle to belt loop or backpack